-Simpson Marine is more than just a company that sells yachts – we are a highly experienced, full-service yacht dealership that looks after our customers throughout their yacht ownership journey.
+Simpson Marine is more than just a company that sells yachts – we are a highly experienced, full-service yacht dealership that looks after our customers throughout their yacht ownership journey and that for the past 35 years.
 This starts way before the delivery.

 Once a sale contract is signed, our pre-delivery process commences to ensure that the client receives the sparkling new or pre-owned boat he has ordered.
 The list of things to be checked and carefully scrutinized on the owner’s behalf is a comprehensive one.